ishomayo/CMSC-125-Hangover/README.md

-# Hangman_CMSC125
+# Hangover
-This repository contains the implementation of a custom variation of the Hangman game, developed as a requirement for the CMSC 125 - M course.
+## This is a repository for the implementation of a variation of a Hangman game for a requirement in the course CMSC 125 - M.

+This includes the source code and technical report for Hangover.

+**Group Members**
+  1. Dalomias, Matthew
+  2. Esguerra, Eugene
+  3. Siervo, Euvan Dave

+# Technical Report

+The technical report for this project can be accessed through this link:<br/>

+# How to Run

+To run the application...